-Dr. Murphy is the Goodrich Endowed Chair of Innovation and Entrepreneurship, a full professor, and Director of the Entrepreneurship Program in the Collat School of Business at the University of Alabama at Birmingham.
-A multi-award winning teacher and researcher, he has designed and led many entrepreneurship and technology programs in university and ecosystem settings and has trained and coached hundreds of successful entrepreneurs worldwide.
-A range of major media outlets often cite his perspectives on entrepreneurial phenomena and he consults to many firms and universities.
+Professor Murphy is the Goodrich Chair of Entrepreneurship, a full professor, and Director of the Entrepreneurship Program in the Collat School of Business at the University of Alabama at Birmingham.
+A multi-award winning teacher and researcher, he has designed and led many entrepreneurship and technology programs in university and ecosystem settings and has trained tens of thousands of students and coached hundreds of successful entrepreneurs.
+A range of major media outlets often cite his perspectives on entrepreneurial phenomena and he consults to many firms and universities worldwide.

 Dr. Murphy is the Professor in Residence at Innovation Depot, the largest entrepreneurial co-working/incubation center in the southeastern USA, located in downtown Birmingham, AL. In 2017, prior to moving to Alabama, he was selected as Future Founder’s inaugural “Entrepreneurship Professor of the Year” across all colleges and universities in the state of Illinois.
 In 2016, he was named to AmericanInno’s “50 on Fire” for his impact on Chicago’s entrepreneurial ecosystem.